thedatasense/thedatasense.github.io/_posts/2025-02-15-understanding-transformers-architecture.md

 author: Binesh K Sadanandan
 ---

-Originally introduced in "Attention is All You Need" by Vaswani et al., the transformer architecture has revolutionized natural language processing and beyond.
-This post provides a comprehensive overview of the transformer architecture, its key components, and the attention mechanism that powers it.
+The transformer architecture changed natural language processing when Vaswani et al. introduced it in "Attention is All You Need."
+This post explains how transformers work, focusing on their key components and the attention mechanism.

-## High-Level Overview
+## What is a Transformer?

-The transformer architecture consists of two main components:
+A transformer has two main parts:

-- **Encoder**: Processes the input text and encodes it into contextual vectors
+**Encoder**: Reads input text and creates contextual vectors
-- **Decoder**: Takes these encoded vectors and generates the output text
+**Decoder**: Uses these vectors to generate output text

-Both encoder and decoder use layers of self-attention mechanisms that allow the model to weigh and learn the importance of words in a sequence with respect to each other.
+Both parts use self-attention to understand how words relate to each other in a sequence.

-### Why Transformers?
+## Why Use Transformers?

-Unlike RNNs and LSTMs that process sequences one word/token at a time, transformers process entire sequences at once.
-This parallel processing capability offers several advantages:
+Transformers process entire sequences at once, unlike RNNs and LSTMs that process one word at a time.
+This gives three benefits:

-- Eliminates sequential dependencies that hinder parallelization
-- Better captures long-term dependencies in sequences
-- Significantly improves training time
+• Removes sequential bottlenecks
+• Captures long-range dependencies better
+• Trains much faster

 ## The Encoder

-The encoder is a stack of multiple identical layers (6 in the original transformer paper).
-Each layer consists of:
+The encoder stacks 6 identical layers.
+Each layer contains:

-### 1. Multi-Headed Self-Attention
+### 1. Multi-Head Self-Attention

-The encoder processes the input sequence using self-attention, where each token attends to every other token.
-This captures dependencies between words, regardless of their position in the sequence.
-Input tokens are represented as embeddings, added to positional encodings to retain order information.
+Every token looks at every other token in the sequence.
+This captures word relationships regardless of distance.
+The model adds positional encodings to embeddings so it knows word order.

-### 2. Add & Norm Layers
+### 2. Add & Norm

-- **Add**: A residual connection where the input to a sublayer is added back to its output
+**Add**: Adds the input back to the output (residual connection)
-- **Norm**: Layer normalization that ensures consistent scale of inputs across layers
+**Norm**: Standardizes values across layers

-These components help stabilize training by avoiding the vanishing gradient problem and allow the model to learn identity mappings when needed.
+These prevent vanishing gradients and help the model learn.

-### 3. Feedforward Neural Network
+### 3. Feedforward Network

-A fully connected layer that processes the output of the attention mechanism to refine token representations.
+A simple neural network that refines token representations.

-### 4. Residual Connections and Layer Normalization
+### 4. More Residual Connections

-These stabilize training by passing the input of each layer forward along with the processed output.
+Each sublayer passes its input forward with its output, which stabilizes training.

 ## The Decoder

-The decoder is also a stack of identical layers, but each layer has three key components:
+The decoder also stacks identical layers, but each has three parts:

-### 1. Masked Multi-Headed Self-Attention
+### 1. Masked Self-Attention

-The decoder attends to its own previous outputs, but masking is applied to prevent attending to future tokens (maintaining causality during generation).
+The decoder looks at its previous outputs but can't see future tokens.
+This maintains causality during generation.

 ### 2. Cross-Attention

-This is where the decoder attends to the encoder's output representations.
-At each decoding step, the decoder uses:
+Here the decoder connects to the encoder:

-- Encoder's output as key-value pairs
+• Uses encoder output as keys and values
-- Its own hidden state as the query
+• Uses its own state as queries

-This allows the decoder to focus on relevant parts of the input sentence for the current output token.
+• Focuses on relevant input parts for each output token

 ### 3. Feedforward Layer

-Like the encoder, a fully connected layer refines the decoder's representations.
+Refines the decoder's representations, just like in the encoder.

-## The Attention Mechanism
+## How Attention Works

-### Key Components
+### Core Components

-- **Input Embeddings**: Words or tokens represented as vectors (e.g., ["we," "train," "a," "transformer," "model"])
+**Input Embeddings**: Word vectors (example: ["we," "train," "a," "transformer," "model"])

-- **Trainable Weight Matrices**:
+**Weight Matrices**:
-  - $$W_X$$: Transforms inputs into query vectors ($$Q$$)
+• $$W_Q$$: Creates query vectors
-  - $$W_Y$$: Transforms inputs into key vectors ($$K$$)
+• $$W_K$$: Creates key vectors
-  - $$W_Z$$: Transforms inputs into value vectors ($$V$$)
+• $$W_V$$: Creates value vectors

-### Steps in Self-Attention
+### The Attention Process

-1. **Compute Q, K, and V**: Multiply the input matrix $$X$$ by weight matrices $$W_X$$, $$W_Y$$, and $$W_Z$$.
-Each token $$x_i$$ is associated with:
+1. **Create Q, K, V matrices**
+   Multiply input X by weight matrices.
+Each token gets:

-   - $$q_i$$: Seeks relevant information
-   - $$k_i$$: Provides relevance clues
-   - $$v_i$$: Contains semantic information

-2. **Compute Attention Scores**: For token $$x_i$$, calculate $$q_i \cdot k_j$$ (dot product) for all $$j$$.
-This measures the similarity between $$q_i$$ and $$k_j$$.

-3. **Scale the Scores**: Divide each score by $$\sqrt{d_k}$$, where $$d_k$$ is the dimensionality of the key vectors.
-This prevents large values from destabilizing the softmax function.
+   • Query (q): What information it needs
+   • Key (k): What information it offers
+   • Value (v): Its actual content

+2. **Calculate attention scores**
+   For each token, compute dot product of its query with all keys.
+This measures relevance.

+3. **Scale the scores**
+   Divide by $$\sqrt{d_k}$$ to prevent large values that break softmax.

+4. **Apply causal mask**
-4. **Apply Causal Mask**: Add a mask to ensure tokens only attend to current and previous tokens (not future ones).
-Example for position 2:
+   Add mask to hide future tokens.
+For position 2:
-   $$\text{causal\_mask} = [0, 0, -\infty, -\infty]$$
+   `mask = [0, 0, -∞, -∞]`

+5. **Apply softmax**
-5. **Apply Softmax**: Convert masked scores into probabilities (attention weights):
+   Convert scores to probabilities (attention weights).
-   $$\text{softmax}(\text{masked\_scores}) \rightarrow [w_1, w_2, \ldots, w_n]$$

-6. **Weighted Sum of Value Vectors**: Use attention weights to compute the output for each token:
+6. **Compute weighted sum**
+   Multiply values by attention weights and sum:
    $$g_i = \sum_{j=1}^{n} w_j \cdot v_j$$

-### The Key Formula
+### The Complete Formula

-The attention mechanism for all tokens can be expressed as:

 $$G = \text{softmax}\left(\frac{QK^\top}{\sqrt{d_k}} + M\right) V$$

 Where:

-- $$Q, K, V$$: Query, key, and value matrices
+• Q, K, V = Query, key, value matrices
-- $$M$$: Causal mask
+• M = Causal mask

 ## Byte Pair Encoding (BPE)

-Byte Pair Encoding is a subword tokenization algorithm widely used in transformer models like GPT.
-It balances the trade-off between vocabulary size and the ability to represent rare and unseen words.
+BPE is a tokenization method that breaks text into subwords.
+It balances vocabulary size with the ability to handle rare words.

 ### Why BPE?

-Traditional tokenization algorithms in NLP:
+Traditional tokenization has problems:

-- Lack computational efficiency
+• Poor computational efficiency
-- Fail to represent unseen words effectively
+• Can't handle unseen words

-BPE addresses these issues by breaking text into subwords and learning a vocabulary of frequent subword patterns.
+BPE solves these by learning common subword patterns.

-### The BPE Algorithm
+### How BPE Works

-1. **Initialization**: Start with a vocabulary of individual characters and a special end-of-word symbol (e.g., `_`)
+1. **Start**: Begin with individual characters plus end-of-word marker (_)
-2. **Tokenization**: Represent the input text as a sequence of these initial tokens
+2. **Tokenize**: Break text into these basic tokens
-3. **Merge Operations**: Iteratively merge the most frequent adjacent token pairs into a new token.
-Each merge:
+3. **Merge**: Find the most common adjacent pair and merge them.
+This:
-   - Reduces the sequence length
+   • Shortens the sequence
-   - Adds the merged token to the vocabulary
+   • Adds new token to vocabulary
-4. **Stopping Criterion**: Stop after a predefined number of merges or when no frequent pairs remain
+4. **Stop**: After set number of merges or when no common pairs remain

-## Conclusion
+## Summary

-The transformer architecture's innovative use of attention mechanisms has made it the foundation of modern NLP systems.
-By processing sequences in parallel and effectively capturing long-range dependencies, transformers have enabled breakthrough models like BERT, GPT, and many others that continue to push the boundaries of what's possible in AI.
+Transformers excel because they:
+• Process sequences in parallel
+• Capture long-range dependencies
+• Use attention to understand word relationships

+This architecture powers BERT, GPT, and other breakthrough models in AI.

-## References
+## Reference

 Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., ... & Polosukhin, I. (2017).
 Attention is all you need. _Advances in neural information processing systems_, 30.